Building Efficient CNNs Using Depthwise Convolutional Eigen-Filters (DeCEF): Related Work

 {\bf Architectural design:} Effort has been put into designing a smaller network architecture without loss of the generalization ability.
-For instance, \citet{He2016} achieves a higher accuracy compared to other more complex networks by introducing the residual building block.
+For instance, \citet{He2016} achieves a higher accuracy in \cite{He2016,He2016b} compared to other more complex networks by introducing the residual building block.
 The residual building blocks adds an identity mapping that allows the signals to be directly propagated between the layers. \citet{Iandola2016} introduces SqueezeNet and the Fire module, which is designed to reduce the number of parameters in a network by introducing $1\times1$ filters.
-Recently, \citet{Xie2017} proposed a multi-branch architecture which exposes a new hyperparameter for each block to control the capacity of the network.
+By utilizing dense connections pattern between blocks, \citet{huang2016densely} manages to reduce the number of required parameters. \citet{Xie2017} proposed a multi-branch architecture which exposes a new hyperparameter for each block to control the capacity of the network.
+Other work, like MobileNet\cite{howard2017mobilenets,Sandler2018} and EfficientNet\cite{tan2019efficientnet} specifically focus on builing architectures suitable for devices with low compute capacity, such as mobile phones.
+By a design that maintains a high-resolution representation throughout the whole network, \citet{wang2020deep} achieves good accuracy and performance in HRNet.

 {\bf Compression:} Deep Compression, by \citet{Han2015a}, reduces the storage size of the model using quantization and Huffman encoding to compress the weights in the network.
 Other work on reducing the memory size of models is done by binarization.
 In XNOR-Net by \citet{Rastegari2016}, the weights are reduced to a binary representation and convolutions are replaced by XNOR operations.
 More recently, \citet{Suau2018} proposed to analyze filter responses to automatically select compression methods for each layer.